jasminebahremand/spotify-hit-song-analysis/README.md

 ## Key Findings
 - **Playlist placement explained 72.7% of variance in streams (R²=0.727)** — distribution is the lever, not the music itself
-- **Spotify placements had the largest effect** (β=0.4975) vs Apple Music (β=0.37) and Deezer (β=0.12) — Spotify editorial is the single highest-leverage channel
+- **Spotify placements had the largest effect** vs Apple Music and Deezer — Spotify editorial is the single highest-leverage channel
-- **Top artists consistently scored higher on danceability and energy** — but these features showed little to no predictive power across the full dataset (r=−0.10 for danceability)
+- **Top artists show slightly higher danceability and energy** — but these features showed little to no predictive power across the full dataset
 - **Release season is significantly associated with performance tier** — top-performing songs were more concentrated in winter releases (χ²=27.92, p=.001)

 The practical takeaway: getting on the right playlists matters more than what the song sounds like.